BellaMrx/HTML_Guide/README.md

     - a website with usually chronologically sorted entries, which are separated from each other
     - can also be the start page of a website to display the latest articles or current information
     - online magazines can also be structured in this way
-    - many companies and private persons often use ready-made systems like e.g., *WordPress* or *Drupal*
+    - many companies and private persons often use ready-made systems like e.g. *WordPress* or *Drupal*
     - there are different blog types e.g. *corporate blog* (official company blog), *microblogging* (Twitter)
     - the installation of a blog software (e.g. *WordPress*) is flexible, because the blog can be extended with many templates and modules
     - portfolio websites are well suited for designers, photographers, artists and creatives, often website themes with minimalistic design